Project Safe Flight

 Collision Monitoring

 Dedicated Project Safe Flight volunteers walk regular routes during spring and fall migration to find dead and injured birds, contributing to our long-term data set in conjunction with our online dBird data-collecting tool.
-Our data helps to pinpoint the City’s deadliest buildings, and provides evidence we can use as we seek change—whether realistic solutions at specific buildings, or larger policy wins.
+Our data helps to pinpoint deadly buildings in the City, and provides evidence we can use as we seek change—whether realistic solutions at specific buildings, or larger policy wins.

 Bird-Friendly Building Design

 We fight to enact city and state legislation that mandates bird-friendly building practices.
-Our most recent victory was the December 2019 passage of Int.
+A major victory was the December 2019 passage of Int.
 1482/Local Law 15 by the New York City Council.
 This milestone legislation requires that all new construction and significantly altered buildings use bird-friendly materials.
 We also educate and work with policy-makers, developers, architects, and building owners to reduce the hazards of glass and lights through the use of bird-friendly design principles.

 Artificial Light